 Conclusion

-With a plethora of issues to overcome, driven by well-documented factors like an aging population and growing rates of chronic disease, the need for new innovative solutions in healthcare is clear.
+With a plethora of issues to overcome, driven by well-documented factors like an ageing population and growing rates of chronic disease, the need for new innovative solutions in healthcare is clear.

 AI-powered solutions have made small steps towards addressing key issues, but still have yet to achieve a meaningful overall impact on the global healthcare industry, despite the substantial media attention surrounding it.
 If several key challenges can be addressed in the coming years, it could play a leading role in how healthcare systems of the future operate, augmenting clinical resources and ensuring optimal patient outcomes.